Richard-vinu/Full_Stack_Web-Development/javaScript.md

 ``Who developed JavaScript in which year?``<br>

 JavaScript was invented by Brendan Eich in 1995.
 It was developed for Netscape 2, and became the ECMA-262 standard in 1997. <br>
 After Netscape handed JavaScript over to ECMA, the Mozilla foundation continued to develop JavaScript for the Firefox browser.

 ``Promise``

-The Promise object represents the eventual completion (or failure) of an asynchronous operation and its resulting value.
+The Promise object represents the eventual completion (or failure) of an asynchronous operation and its resulting value.<br>
+Essentially, a promise is a returned object to which you attach callbacks, instead of passing callbacks into a function.

 ``Who is developing Nodejs?``<br>